mamchecker/mamchecker/mamchecker/r/ce/en.rst

 ---------

 The power operation generates a result from the basis and the exponent.
-So from the result there are two way back: either to the basis or the exponent.
+So from the result there are two ways back: either to the basis or to the exponent.

 - To get the basis one forms the power of the result with the reciprocal of the exponent, i.g. `(3^2)^{\frac{1}{2}} = 3`.
 This is also called root.